c2siorg/c2siorg.github.io/_gsocprojects/5_HyperLedger-fabric.md

 :
  * Implementation of the transaction model validator node in GoLang
  * An architecture for the querying engine that facilitates faster and more complex queries (using an : Off-chain DB that keeps a ledger copy or indexing mechanism before putting it into the ledger)
+ * Visualisation of transactions on a graph based DB
  * Performance analysis
 <br><br>